PendulumToken/pendulum-contracts/README.md

-# Smart Contracts for Ping Protocol
+# Smart Contracts for Pendulum Protocol

-Ping Protocol serves as the platform for a new personal attention marketplace on the Ethereum blockchain.
+Pendulum Protocol serves as the platform for a new personal attention marketplace on the Ethereum blockchain.

 The smart contracts are developed and tested using Truffle framework with Zeppelin library support.